sli0/twitch-drop/README.md

 # twitch-drop
 good tool for twitch drop

-# how to user
+# how to use
 1- you need to install python

 2- install packs

-3- edit liks.txt example name hours like : sli4_ 2
+3- edit liks.txt example username hours like : sli4_ 2

 4- have fun